kourgeorge/project-origin/README.md

 - While currently, space is a 1-D, in the future it should allow supporting different types of spaces.
 - Controlling biological aspects of physics such as mating rule, evolution, and intelligence inheritance.
 - It should allow extending the creature's capabilities, such as adding vocal communication and even love, hate, and motivation.
+- It should allow defining dynamic natures, like periods of dearth and epidemics.
+- Online visualization of the population and environment statistics such as creatures locations actions distribution and food location.
+- Online control of nature to observe the effect of the population.
 - Use dynamic graph deep learning framework such as TensorFlow 2.0 or Pytorch